SANBI-NBA/templates/quarto-templates/quarto/README.md

 ### .bib file

 Your folder must contain a .bib file if your page contains any literature citations.
 Quarto automatically collects the details of each reference in this file as you cite them.
 You can use the same .bib file for all your pages.
 Do not move this file to a different location.

+The references.bib file included in this folder contains example references demonstrating how to structure different reference types to be compatible with the SANBI citation style.

 ### Input folders